 A few “tried and true” practices that help me plan intentional icebreakers.

-This is not going to be the full unveiling of yourself as a person, but this is just a simple little peek behind the curtain of who you are.
+This will not be the full unveiling of yourself as a person, but this is just a simple peek behind the curtain of who you are.
 Your learners need to see “who you are” before they trust you with their ego or their knowledge system.
 The best icebreakers allow trainers to share a bit about themselves as human beings.
 More about that later.
-For now, plan to tell them something about yourself and your connection to the information.
+Plan to tell them something about yourself and your connection to the information.

 II.
 Colleague Revelation: “Who are these jokers?”

-Look, whether the learners work together in the same company or organization, they are colleagues while in your workshop environment.
-They are united with the same learning goal and are reliant on one another to some degree.
+Look, whether the learners work together in the same company or organization, they are colleagues in your workshop environment.
+They are united with the same learning goal and rely on one another to some degree.
 Tell them that.

-They may not know it fully yet, but they will need each other.
-The best icebreakers are low risk for the learners while allowing participants to get to know who else is in the room.
-Otherwise, some temperaments will spend a great deal of time mentally processing the other people in the room and this snatches their attention from your process, data, and information.
+They may not know it fully yet but will need each other.
+The best icebreakers are low-risk for the learners while allowing participants to get to know who else is in the room.
+Otherwise, some temperaments will spend a great deal of time mentally processing the other people in the room, snatching their attention from your process, data, and information.
 Icebreakers can help.

 Everything should have a purpose.
-Make sure you debrief the icebreaker in order to guide the learners and unpack their experience.
+Make sure you debrief the icebreaker to guide the learners and unpack their experiences.
 Let them know what they received.
 Sure, it was fun, but it was also so much more.

 A skillful debrief presents you as an intentional workshop facilitator with a plan and a positive agenda.
-If done well, it will confirm that you will not waste their time but will make good use of it with everything you do, even with processes as “run of the mill” as icebreakers.
+If done well, it will confirm that you will not waste their time but will use it well with everything you do, even with processes as “run of the mill” as icebreakers.

-In summary, make sure your icebreakers are intentional and not just “fun and games”.
+In summary, make sure your icebreakers are intentional, not just “fun and games”.
 Craft them to reveal who you are.
 Make sure they get the same benefit of discovering something about their colleagues.

 How to conduct a workshop that is intentional and effective.

 No, the king and the queen of any training is the participant.
-The participant learner is the ultimate gauge as to whether the training is successful or a huge, massive waste of effort.
+The participant learner is the ultimate gauge of whether the training is successful or a huge, massive waste of effort.

-Have you ever attended a training or a workshop only to discover the information was subpar?
+Have you ever attended a training or a workshop only to discover subpar information?
 Or, worse, you attended a session to realize the trainer was unprepared- and even worse -unknowledgeable.

-Maybe you attended a workshop so jam-packed full of information it made your head spin.
+You may have attended a workshop so jam-packed full of information that it made your head spin.
 UGH!
 This is disappointing for even a free workshop, right?
 But, if you actually paid to attend the workshop only to experience a horrible process or lackluster facilitation, you feel as though you were violated and cheated.